npm/node-semver/README.md

   excluding prerelease tagged versions from ranges unless they are explicitly opted into.

-Strict-mode Comparators and Ranges will be strict about the SemVer strings that they parse.
+Strict-mode Comparators and Ranges will be strict about the semver strings that they parse.

 * `valid(v)`: Return the parsed version, or null if it's not valid.